The Road (group): History

 The group had a hit with She's Not There", which was released on Kama Sutra.
 By that time the group had become The Road.
-It sold in excess of 200,000 copies and registered at #88 in Cashbox, and managed to reach the charts in Greece.
+It sold in excess of 200,000 copies and registered at #88 in Cashbox, #79 in Canada, and managed to reach the charts in Greece.

 Their album simply titled Road was released about a week before Christmas 1969.
 The 12 track album included "She's Not There", "A Taste of Honey", "Dance to the Music", "Never Gonna Give You Up", "Rock & Roll Woman", and "Mr. Soul", their latest single.
 By mid-February 1970, it had sold well in excess of 25,000 copies.

 As of February 1970, the group was managed by Fred Saia.
 The line-up at the time consisted of band leader Jerry Hudson, Ralph Parker, Nick DiStefano, Joe Hesse, Phil Hudson, Jim Hesse and Larry Rizzuto, who had recently joined the band.

 In 1971, their double album Cognition was released on Kama Sutra KSBS 2032.
 The reviewer noted the Scientology content with the music.
 A good deal of the material was composed by the band members.